NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

     geodiff --absolute --csv-format '1:lon 2:lat 3:height_above_datum' \
       {output-prefix}-final_residuals_pointmap.csv dem.tif

-(:numref:`geodiff`) can be used to evaluate how well the residuals agree with a given DEM.
+(:numref:`geodiff`) can be called to evaluate how well the residuals agree with a given DEM.
 That can be especially useful if bundle adjustment was invoked with the ``--heights-from-dem`` option.

 One can also invoke ``point2dem`` with the above ``--csv-format``